the-teachingRSE-project/competencies/competencies.md

 In this publication we have tried to formalize them.
 We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we have to take responsibility for our tools.
-We continue with core competencies that have on purpose been formulated abstractly without referencing any particular information processing device.
+We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information processing device.
 As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.